-MISSOURI DEPARTMENT OF TRANSPORTATION AND HIGHWAY PATROL EMPLOYEES' RETIREMENT SYSTEM SUMMARY OF BENEFIT PROVISIONS EVALUATED AS OF JUNE 30, 2015
+MISSOURI DEPARTMENT OF TRANSPORTATION AND HIGHWAY PATROL EMPLOYEES' RETIREMENT SYSTEM SUMMARY OF BENEFIT PROVISIONS EVALUATED AS OF JUNE 30, 2016 attaining:

 Closed Plan Year 2000 Plan 2011 Tier

-Participation
+Participation Participation Participation

-Participants include:

-All MPERS active members, vested terminated members, disability recipients, retirees and survivors who first became members prior to July 1, 2000 and who do not elect to transfer to the Year 2000 Plan at retirement.
+Participants include: All MPERS active members, vested terminated members, disability recipients, retirees and survivors who first became members prior to July 1, 2000 and who do not elect to transfer to the Year 2000 Plan at retirement. members on or after July 1, 2000 but prior to January 1, 2011.